|January 14-17, 1893 - The United States Marines, under

 March 2, 1899 - Mount Rainier National Park is established in Washington State.

-March 28, 1899 – August Anheuser Busch, Jr., founder of Anheuser-Busch brewery company, is born.
+March 28, 1899 – August Anheuser Busch, Jr., grandson of founder of the Anheuser-Busch brewery company, is born.
+Known for beginning use of Clydesale in company logo and for buying the St. Louis Cardinals.
 Also born this year are Al Capone, January 17, and Fred Astaire, May 10.

 September 6, 1899 - The Open Door Policy with China is declared by Secretary of State John Hay and the U.S. government in an attempt to open international markets and retain the integrity of China as a nation.